ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 I create an upsert.cs for product in areas/admin/views and added the given code. then i created a tiny account and usin function api and add function to validate and create a new product.

+date- november24,2023 11:49 a.m
+( part -4)
+I added a new folder with name images inside wwwroot then i added a products folder in images.